-Zheng Hong (George) Zhu, Department of Earth & Space Science & Engineering in the Lassonde School of Engineering, was awarded a Tier 1 York Research Chair in Space Technology.
+Zheng Hong (George) Zhu, Department of Mechanical Engineering in the Lassonde School of Engineering, was awarded a Tier 1 York Research Chair in Space Technology.
 Zhu is the Director of the Space Engineering Design Laboratory at the Lassonde School of Engineering, Department of Mechanical Engineering.
 His research interests touch on a number of topics including the dynamics and control of tethered spacecraft systems, electrodynamic tether propulsion and space debris removal, space robotics and advanced spacecraft materials.

 Tier II Chairs

-Robert Allison, Department of Electrical Engineering and Computer Science, School of Engineering and a member of the VISTA program, is interested in human perceptual responses in virtual environments and the study of stereoscopic visions.
+Robert Allison, Department of Electrical Engineering and Computer Science, School of Engineering and a member of the VISTA program, was awarded a Tier 2 York Research Chair in Stereoscopic Vision and Depth Perception.
+He is interested in human perceptual responses in virtual environments and the study of stereoscopic visions.
 He is also interested in the measurement and analysis of eye movements and the applications of this technology.

 Kristin Andrews, Department of Philosophy, Faculty of Liberal Arts & Professional Studies, was awarded a Tier 2 York Research Chair in Animal Minds.
 Andrews' interests are in animal and child social cognition and moral development.
 She has worked with dolphins in Hawaii and orangutans in Borneo.
 Her research area is in the philosophy of psychology.
 Her first book, Do Apes Read Minds?, was published by MIT Press in 2012.